April 22, 2020

 Indicates you can wear whatever you feel most comfortable in: jeans, a stylish top, completely your choice - anything goes.

 A little dressier then casual but not entirely formal.
 Dress pants, a stylish top, a skirt or a knee length sheath dress are considered appropriate.

-There is a bit of wiggle room as semi-formal falls between business casual and fully formal.
+There is a bit of wiggle room as semi-formal falls between business casual and a fully formal event dress.
 Pant suits, cocktail dresses, high-low skirts or jumpsuits are an appropriate choice.

 A formal occasion where evening wear is appropriate.
 Most weddings fall into this dress code category.
 Cocktail or a full-length evening gown is suitable.

 One of the least common dress codes is the white tie event.
-A white tie indicates wearing the utmost formal of attire.
+A white tie dress code indicates wearing the utmost formal of attire.
 A full-length evening gown or ballgown is expected.